 NASA's Mission to Pluto and the Kuiper Belt

-The vast number of small Solar System bodies that lie beyond Neptune and include Ultima Thule and the dwarf planets such as Pluto are arranged in groupings that have various names, but the one broadly defining designation that is most frequently used is the Kuiper Belt.
-Here we look at the life and work of astronomer Gerard P. Kuiper (originally Gerrit Pieter Kuiper) and see how his name has come to be used to denote a distant region of the Solar System populated by a vast number of planetary bodies and termed the "third zone".
+The vast number of small solar system bodies that lie beyond Neptune and include Ultima Thule and the dwarf planets such as Pluto are arranged in groupings that have various names, but the one broadly-defining designation that is most frequently used is the Kuiper Belt.
+Here we look at the life and work of astronomer Gerard P. Kuiper (originally Gerrit Pieter Kuiper) and see how his name came to be used to denote a distant region populated by a vast number of planetary bodies and termed the "third zone" of the solar system.

 G. P. Kuiper lecturing on the structure of the Solar System and his views on the origin of Pluto.
 Circa 1955.
 Dale Cruikshank collection.

 Kuiper was born in 1905 in the Netherlands and educated at Leiden University by Ejnar Hertzsprung, Willem de Sitter and other important scientists.
 Upon completion of his studies, in 1933, Kuiper came to the United States on a Kellogg Fellowship at Lick Observatory near San Jose, California.
 At Lick Observatory he continued to observe double stars and conducted searches for white dwarf stars.

 Kuiper was driven by some of the compelling and overarching questions in astronomy of the day: How did the Sun and planets form in the cloud of dust and gas that accumulated in a region of interstellar space?
 How did this genesis relate to the formation of other star systems, some surely possessing planets of their own?
 And in our own solar system, what can we learn about the atmospheres and surfaces of the planets and their moons from observations with telescopes?

 With these questions foremost in his mind, Kuiper devoted his intellectual life to observational studies of the evolution and characteristics of star systems, and to the properties of the Sun's family of planets.